JonahBert/SeedLab/README.md

 Demo 1: Detect the angle from the camera axis where a marker appears, turn the robot a specified number of degrees, and then have the robot drive straight a specified   number of feet.

-Demo 2: Task 1 locate marker and then drive to within 1 foot, task 2 drive in circle around marker without going outside of 1 foot radius
+Demo 2: Task 1 locate marker and then drive to within 1 foot, task 2 drive in circle around marker without going outside of 1 foot radius\

+Final Demo: Complete Obstical course

+Team Presentation: contains all documents related to the final presentation